classroom-resources/autograding-example-c/README.md

 # Autograding Example: C
 This example project is written in C, and tested with make and bash scripts.

+The tests are currently failing because we're printing the wrong string.
+Correcting the `printf` will fix the tests.

 ### Setup command
 N/A